-- Most common form of intestinal ischemia
+- Most common type of intestinal ischemia

-- Hypotension, hypovolemia (e.g., sepsis, dehydration, hemorrhage)
+- Hypotension, hypovolemia: e.g., due to sepsis, dehydration, hemorrhage

 - Sites of compromise